 Directions

-Rinse the black-eyed peas thoroughly under cold water.
-For the best results, soak the peas overnight in a large bowl of water.
-If you’re short on time, use the quick soak method by boiling them in water for about 5 minutes, then letting them sit covered for an hour.
+- Prep the Peas: Rinse peas in cold water.
+For best results soak them overnight in a big bowl.
+If you’re short on time, boil them for 5 minutes, then cover and let sit for an hour.

-Once the onions and garlic are fragrant, add the rinsed black-eyed peas to the pot.
-Pour in the water or chicken broth, add the bay leaf, and if using, the smoked ham hock.
-Bring the mixture to a boil over high heat, then reduce to a simmer.
-Cover the pot and let it cook for 1-2 hours, stirring occasionally, until the peas are tender but not mushy.
+- Cook the Peas: Add the peas to the pot.
+Pour in your water or broth, add the bay leaf and ham hock if you got one.
+Bring to a boil, then turn down to a low simmer.
+Cover and let cook for 1–2 hours, stirring now and then, until peas are tender but not falling apart.

 Tips for the Perfect Southern Black Eyed Peas

-- Storing and Reheating: Leftover black-eyed peas can be stored in an airtight container in the refrigerator for up to 5 days.
-Reheat gently on the stovetop or in the microwave, adding a splash of water or broth to loosen if necessary.
+- Storing Leftovers: Keep in an airtight container in the fridge up to 5 days.
+Reheat on the stove or microwave with a splash of water or broth to loosen it up.

 FAQs